ethereum/pm/Dencun/4844-readiness-checklist.md

     - **[Resolved by introducing [`eth/68`](https://github.com/ethereum/EIPs/pull/5793)]** Large blob transactions are expensive to gossip over the network.
 Solution: enable node to announce & request specific transactions rather than gossip them by default.
     - [PR#5930](https://github.com/ethereum/EIPs/pull/5930)m makes `eth/68` a dependency of EIP-4844.
 - [x] Sync Strategy ([@djrtwo](https://github.com/djrtwo), [@terencechain](https://github.com/terencechain))
     - **[Resolved with [PR#3046](https://github.com/ethereum/consensus-specs/pull/3046)]** Blobs can either be synced coupled to CL blocks, or independently from them.
-The tradeoffs to each approach are explained [here](https://hackmd.io/_3lpo0FzRNa1l7XB0ELH7Q?view) and [here](https://notes.ethereum.org/RLOGb1hYQ0aWt3hcVgzhgQ?view). **For gossip, block and blobs will be coupled.
-For historical sync, they will be decoupled.**
+The tradeoffs to each approach are explained [here](https://hackmd.io/_3lpo0FzRNa1l7XB0ELH7Q?view) and [here](https://notes.ethereum.org/RLOGb1hYQ0aWt3hcVgzhgQ?view).
+For both gossip and historical sync, blocks and blobs were decoupled.

 ### KZG Ceremony
 - [x] EIP-4844 requires a Powers of Tau ceremony to provide its cryptographic foundation.
 Resources relevant to the ceremony are available [here](https://github.com/ethereum/KZG-Ceremony).